-After receiving his PhD from Northwestern University, he taught at Princeton University until he accepted a Council on Foreign Relations Fellowship in 1969 to serve on the National Security Council under Dr. Henry Kissinger.
-From there, he went to the Ohio State University, where he became director of the Mershon Center for International Security Studies, a position he held until 1995.
-(He temporarily left that post from 1988 to 1990 to serve as the acting vice provost for International Affairs at Ohio State.)
+After receiving his PhD from Northwestern University, Dr. Hermann taught at Princeton University until accepting a Council on Foreign Relations Fellowship in 1969 to serve on the National Security Council under Dr. Henry Kissinger.
+From there, he went to the Ohio State University, where he was director of the Mershon Center for International Security Studies and a professor in the Department of Political Science.
+(He temporarily left that post from 1988 to 1990 to serve as the Acting Vice Provost for International Affairs at Ohio State.)

 Dr. Hermann is a member of the Council on Foreign Relations, American Political Science Association, International Studies Association, International Society for Political Psychology, and the Arms Control Association.
 He has been active in his profession and served as president of the International Studies Association, 1988-89, which awarded him the Distinguished Senior Scholar Award in 2001.He has also volunteered in the local community, having been president of the Bryan Rotary, the Texas A&M Opera and Performing Arts Society (OPAS), and the Brazos Valley Symphony Society (BVSS).
 He currently serves on the board of Project Unity, a nonprofit organization assisting families and children.